Advisors – East Broad Campus:

 Brooke Davis, Realtime Reporting Building, (256.549.8694) email@example.com

-The Realtime Reporting faculty share the principles expressed in the following mission statement, as adopted by the NCRA Board of Directors, with respect to the profession of Realtime Reporting:
+The Court Reporting faculty share the principles expressed in the following mission statement, as adopted by the NCRA Board of Directors, with respect to the profession of Court Reporting:

 "NCRA promotes excellence among those who capture and convert the spoken word to text and is committed to supporting every member in achieving the highest level of professional expertise."